SanskritiGupta-03/SanskritiGupta-03/README.md

     🎁

-    🔥 &nbsp; In short, I love interacting with people and exploring life with tech in general :)
+    🔥 In short, I love interacting with people and exploring life with tech in general :)

     </div>